Andonome/lk/data/recfiles/bibliography.md

 ---
-title: "Recfile Bibliography for TeX"
+title: Recfile Bibliography for TeX
-tags: [ "data", "database", "recfiles", "tex" ]
-requires: [ "recfiles", "tex", "makefiles" ]
+tags:
+- data
+- database
+- recfiles
+- tex
+requires:
+- recfiles
+- tex
+- makefiles
 ---

 Store your bibliography in a `recfile` database, then extract any part with `make`.